Welcome to Service Dog Laws in California

 You may have seen these types of “registries” online; however, these are not legitimate and are not recognized by the Department of Justice, the ADA, or any state laws.
 Purchasing one of these documents does not turn an animal into a service animal.
 These documents purchased online do not convey any legal rights.
 Check out our blog “Which Service Dog Registry is Legitimate?” to learn more about registrations and why they are not required.

 Professional training is not required

 Professional training is not required, either.
 While there are many wonderful training organizations that train and provide service dogs for people who need them, often at no charge, this is optional.
 People who use service dogs have the right to train the dog themselves.
 Many training organizations have long wait lists and limited resources.

 Service Dog Laws in California – Service Animals in Hotels

 People with disabilities who use service animals or service dogs must be treated the same as other members of the public.
 They must not be charged a fee or surcharge because of their service animal.

 Service animals are not pets, and are not subject to pet fees or deposits.
-Additionally, people with disabilities must be given the opportunity to reserve any room in a hotel or other place of lodging; and not be restricted to “pet friendly” rooms.
+Additionally, people with disabilities must be given the opportunity to reserve any room in a hotel or other place of lodging; and not be restricted to “pet-friendly” rooms.

 If a business normally charges a fee to people whose pets cause damage to hotel property, then someone with a disability who uses a service dog may be charged the same fee.

 Service animals must not be left in hotel rooms alone.
-Under the ADA service dog laws, service animals must be under control of their handler at all times.
+Under the ADA service dog laws, service animals must be under the control of their handler at all times.